Art for Calm

 How can serene landscapes be combined within interior design?

-Serene landscapes and atmospheric compositions can work in both minimalist and maximalist interiors.
-In minimalist settings, they enhance openness.
-In more layered spaces, they introduce equilibrium.
-The relationship between artwork, materials, and light determines how successfully the piece integrates into the environment.
+To integrate relaxing landscape paintings into the interior design of a space, the key is balance.
+In minimalist environments, landscapes enhance spaciousness.
+In more layered spaces, they introduce balance.
+The relationship between the artwork, materials, and light determines how well the piece integrates into its surroundings.

-How does And-Art Works curate art for calm interiors?
+How does And-Art Works select artworks for calm interiors?